top of page

 Crete’s Byzantine churches

 form a remarkable tapestry of history and faith, dating from the early Christian and Byzantine centuries (6th–7th centuries) through the high and late Byzantine and Venetian periods (11th–17th centuries).
-Our favourites are listed below
+Our favourites are listed below.

 agia-triada.jpg

-- one of the oldest monasteries in Crete (foundation mid16th century), set on a remote hill on Akrotiri.
+One of the oldest monasteries in Crete (foundation mid 16th century), set on a remote hill on Akrotiri.
 Hike down to Katholiko, considered the most ancient monastery in Crete, dating to around the 6th–7th centuries, dedicated to Saint John the Hermit and now abandoned but remarkably atmospheric.

 gouverneto.jpg

-- Large, fortress‑like seaside monastery at Kolymbari, important center of resistance during Venetian and Ottoman periods.
+Large, fortress‑like seaside monastery at Kolymbari, important center of resistance during Venetian and Ottoman periods.

-- 6th‑century early Christian–Byzantine church near the village of Episkopi is considered one of Crete’s most important and unusual monuments.
+6th‑century early Christian–Byzantine church near the village of Episkopi is considered one of Crete’s most important and unusual monuments.
 Its name “Rotonda” comes from the rare circular central plan topped by a stepped dome with five concentric rings, a form unique on Crete and extremely rare in Byzantine architecture.
 Inside, the church preserves a mosaic floor.

 gonia.jpg